Integrated Train Testing Centre

 – Endurance test track, Performance and Integration test track, Administration Building, Operations Control Centre Building and workshops

-Phase 1 which includes the construction of the high-speed test track, is targeted to be completed in 2023 (originally Q4 2022) while the rest of the facility is would be fully operational by 2025 (originally end 2024) with the completion of the two remaining test tracks, the Administration Building, Operations Control Centre Building and workshops.
+Phase 1 which includes the construction of the high-speed test track, was completed on 2 Nov 2023 (originally Q4 2022) while the rest of the facility is would be fully operational by 2025 (originally end 2024) with the completion of the two remaining test tracks, the Administration Building, Operations Control Centre Building and workshops.

 Renders